MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 This paper is by far the most relevant to this project.
 The key contribution of this paper is to use a supervised learning approach to classify observations based on what action an expert performed next in the same situation.
-The system which is introduced by the paper is known as JueWu-SL.
+The system which is introduced by the paper is known as JueWu-SL (which means "Insight and Intelligence" in Chinese and SL refers to supervised learning).

 The key principle behind the approach is that decision making within MOBA games can be split into two main parts at any timestep, 1) Where to go on the map for